 QIS and Quantum Sensing in Biology Interest Group

-2. The Guy Foundation hosts online lectures on the role of quantum mechanics and thermodynamics in biology with the ultimate goal that this understanding can be used to advance healthcare.
+- The Guy Foundation hosts online lectures on the role of quantum mechanics and thermodynamics in biology with the ultimate goal that this understanding can be used to advance healthcare.
 Attendance at The Guy Foundation live seminars is by invitation.
 If you are keen to attend, please email Betony Adams to register your interest: b.adams@theguyfoundation.org.
-The sessions are also recorded and available to watch on their website, https://www.theguyfoundation.org/our-conferences-and-meetings, on their YouTube channel, https://youtube.com/@theguyfoundation.
-For more information about the Foundation, visit the website https://www.theguyfoundation.org.
+The sessions are also recorded and available to watch on their website at https://www.theguyfoundation.org/our-conferences-and-meetings or on their YouTube channel at https://youtube.com/@theguyfoundation.
+For more information about the Foundation, visit https://www.theguyfoundation.org.

 A major goal is to identify biomedical problems that may be amenable for quantum information/sensing applications for the measurement of highly sensitive and specific biological and cellular signals in normal and diseased states.
 In addition, we hope to illuminate use cases that can be optimized and developed further for wider adoption by the community through enabling development of easily accessible bench-top instrument and portable devices and wearables.
 These goals will be accomplished through invited seminars, workshops from national and international experts in QIS/QSB, identifying opportunities for learning, training and workforce development for fellows and trainees in collaboration with academia, industry, and government agencies.